mattlampl/bees_knees/README.md

 ## How to navigate this repo:

 ### 01 - Data Cleaning and Feature Generation
-*All data cleaning, imputation, feature generation, and merging taks*
+*All data cleaning, imputation, feature generation, and merging tasks*

 ### 02 - ML and Simulation Models
 *ML modelling and Simulation tasks*